Yuan dynasty: Early years

 Instability troubled the early years of Kublai Khan's reign. Ögedei's grandson Kaidu refused to submit to Kublai and threatened the western frontier of Kublai's domain.
 The hostile but weakened Song dynasty remained an obstacle in the south.
 Kublai secured the northeast border in 1259 by installing the hostage prince Wonjong as the ruler of the Kingdom of Goryeo (Korea), making it a Mongol tributary state.
+Kublai betrothed one of his daughters to the prince to solidify the relationship between the two houses.
+Korean women were sent to the Yuan court as tribute and one concubine became the empress of the Yuan dynasty.
 Kublai was also threatened by domestic unrest.
 Li Tan, the son-in-law of a powerful official, instigated a revolt against Mongol rule in 1262.
 After successfully suppressing the revolt, Kublai curbed the influence of the Han advisers in his court.
 He feared that his dependence on Chinese officials left him vulnerable to future revolts and defections to the Song.

 Kublai's government after 1262 was a compromise between preserving Mongol interests in China and satisfying the demands of his Chinese subjects.
 He instituted the reforms proposed by his Chinese advisers by centralizing the bureaucracy, expanding the circulation of paper money, and maintaining the traditional monopolies on salt and iron.
 He restored the Imperial Secretariat and left the local administrative structure of past Chinese dynasties unchanged.
-However, Kublai rejected plans to revive the Confucian imperial examinations and divided Yuan society into three, later four, classes with the Han occupying the lowest rank.
-Kublai's Chinese advisers still wielded significant power in the government, but their official rank was nebulous.
+However, Kublai rejected plans to revive the Confucian imperial examinations and divided Yuan society into three classes with the Han occupying the lowest rank until the conquest of the Song dynasty and its people, who made up the fourth class, the Southern Chinese.
+Kublai's Chinese advisers still wielded significant power in the government, sometimes more than high officials, but their official rank was nebulous.